UniversalDevicesInc/tesla-nodeserver/configdoc.md

 You can also fine tune how often the node data is refreshed by configuring the Short Poll.
 The Long Poll is used by the Security and Climate nodes to refresh their status.

+The setting *Enable Security Commands* may be set to either "true" or "false".
+Any other value than "true" will disable the security features.